keboola/connection-docs/components/data-apps/index.md

 ### Git Repository
 {% include warning.html content="In BETA, we only support GitHub repositories. <br />Also, we only support MAIN as the main branch, not MASTER." %}

-Please provide feedback using the feedback button in your project.
+To provide feedback, use the feedback button in your project.
-If you have a complex application, you can push your app sources into GitHub and link the repository in this section.
+If you have a complex application, push your app sources into GitHub and link the repository in this section.
 Provide the Project URL, choose the right branch, and finally, select your main entrypoint file.

 {: .image-popup}
 ![Git repository](/components/data-apps/data apps - git repository.png)

 ## Secrets
-To provide your app with environment variables or sensitive information like credentials, API keys etc, enter them as key value pairs in the section Secrets.
+To provide your app with environment variables or sensitive information like credentials, API keys etc., enter them as key value pairs in the section Secrets.
 These secrets will be injected into the secrets.toml file upon deployment of the app.
 [Read more about the Streamlit secrets](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).